Want to learn how to negotiate?

 - Develop different options for both parties to choose from.
 This loops back to number 3.
 Creating a “win-win” situation is incredibly difficult with just one option on the table.
 Creating multiple solutions to the negotiation gives both sides of the table a greater statistical advantage in selecting an option that they believe best fits their needs.

-How to Negotiate: 8 Crucial Things to Understand Before You Start a Negotiation
+8 Crucial Things to Understand Before You Start Negotiating

 - Planning is your best friend.